GhettoGirl/MusicConsole.js/README.md

 ```
 $XDG_CONFIG_DIR/GhettoGirl/musicconsole-js
 ```
-and than start to scan your `$HOME` folder for media files.
+and than start to scan your `$HOME` folder for media files. </br>
+**Soon™ there will be command line options to modify the initial scan path.**

 The first start, depending on how much music and videos you own, can take up to 3 minutes.
-During this process *Music Console* search for media files, read tags and generate advanced search terms for convenient lookups in the prompt.
+During this process *Music Console* is searching for media files, reading tags and generating advanced search terms for convenient lookups in the prompt.
 All this data is written to the cache, which will be re-used every time you startup the program.
 This means the second startup is more or less instant ─ because Music Console only needs to scan the filesystem for media